 - Continue implementation of electrification roadmap developed in 2022 and host two related sessions for the lender learning series.
 The activities selected for the roadmap in 2022 will direct the implementation in 2023 but may include product development or enhancement to finance electrification, requirements for electrification assessments, and outreach efforts to explain the benefits of electrification to Borrowers and Lenders. - Conduct a research study according to the workplan developed in 2022.
-The research will include one of the following: - o Using insights from the white paper released in 2021 and leveraging internal data analysis tool created in 2020 2021 to inform further analysis of energy and water data to build on program efficacy.
-Researching billing practices to improve understanding of how savings accrue to tenants and owners.
-Using results to refine green finance business offerings. - o Evaluating data on energy and water efficiency measure installation costs to standardize and improve third-party cost estimates to increase accuracy and understanding of payback for efficiency measures. - Continue to show industry presence and leadership by participating at energy efficiency/green building industry conferences. - Develop new resources to support lenders and encourage borrowers to pursue deep energy efficiency retrofits.
+The research will include: - O Using insights from the white paper released in 2021 and leveraging internal data analysis tool created in 2020 2021 to inform further analysis of energy and water data to build on program efficacy. - o Researching billing practices to improve understanding of how savings accrue to tenants and owners. - Continue to show industry presence and leadership by participating at energy efficiency/green building industry conferences. - Develop new resources to support lenders and encourage borrowers to pursue deep energy efficiency retrofits.
 This may include a focus on decarbonization and electrification. - Use knowledge gained from 2022 outreach to lender partners and High Performance Building Consultants to improve guidance and/or refine requirements for green mortgage loans to increase positive program outcomes. - Host one convening of the Green Rental Housing Task Force, building on the 2021 and 2022 sessions.
-Continue to solicit and evaluate ideas for increasing the impact of green financing.
+Continue to solicit and evaluate ideas for increasing the impact of green financing. - Develop and launch multifamily energy and water survey for multifamily property owners to collect whole property consumption and property data to support U.S. Environmental Protection Agency's (EPA's) update of the 1-100 ENERGY STAR Score and EPA Water Score for Multifamily Housing.